 Sometimes it becomes frustrating to work on Linux OS.
 Many sysadmins often use the PWD command to check the current directory name.
 To understand in which directory they are.

-PWD command is pretty essential to understand Linux better.
+PWD command is pretty essential to understanding Linux better.

 Web Server admins use it whenever they forget the path in which they are surfing.
 For instance, the PWD command will prompt up the name of the directory to see if this is the right folder. in case you are finding your file somewhere.
 The Command will make it easy to get the work done.